How Much Does A Bathroom Remodel Cost

 Remodeling a bathroom has two fundamental parts.
 These are demolition and what goes back.

 Remove and discard everything down to the studs.
-That means all cabinets, countertops, backsplashes, sinks, mirrors, and faucets.
+That means all drywall, cabinets, countertops, backsplashes, sinks, mirrors, and faucets.
 This also means removing the bathtub, shower, wall/deck/apron tile, and towel bars.
 The TP holder, hooks, plumbing p-traps, water supply lines, angle stops, and toilet are also discarded.
 All lighting, electrical outlets, switches, exhaust fan, flooring, drywall, and insulation are also removed.

 May also include the removal, replacement, or relocation of windows, doors, walls, ceilings, and entrances/exits/openings.
 The heating, ventilation and air conditioning (HVAC) ducting and registers may also get removed.
 A bathroom remodel can also include adding room by using other areas from inside the home or by adding an outside addition.